ember-cli/ember-try/README.md

 ##### Configuration Files

 Configuration will be read from a file in your ember app in `config/ember-try.js`.
-It should look like:
+Here are the possible options:

 ```js
 /*jshint node:true*/